-In addition to helping identify key elements of state policy that can boost accessibility to, confidence in, and use of mail ballots, the scorecard provides a clear roadmap for state legislators, state and local election officials, and citizens interested in moving toward the adoption of a full Vote at Home election system.
-This scorecard also allows the tracking, over time, as to whether a given state is making progress, standing still, or even going backwards relative to these goals.
+The Scorecard helps to identify critical elements of state policy that can boost accessibility to, confidence in, and use of mail ballots and provides a clear roadmap for state legislators, state and local election officials, and citizens interested in a full Vote at Home election system.
+It also allows tracking to demonstrate whether a given state is progressing, standing still, or even going backward relative to these goals.